tlevine/dada.pink/__33__/cycling/want.rst

   I'd rather not deal with having it and removing it for panniers and stuff.
 * I am not going to trust bungee cords and cargo nets.

+I think I'm going to wind up finding some sort of tray that isn't intended to go on a bike and is of the perfect size to attach to my rack and to hold the backpack's bottom straps.
+Then I'll add one bungee cord or something to keep the backpack in place.
+And I'll put it on the front of the bike.

 References

 * http://www.bikeforums.net/commuting/603392-how-do-would-you-carry-backpack-rear-rack.html